Raymond Pelgrims de Bigard

 Raymond Pelgrims de Bigard (2 April 1875 – 14 May 1955) was a Belgian industrialist, famous for the conservation and restoration of historic castles.

 De Bigard became wealthy at the beginning of the 20th century.
 During the First World War, however, his activities were destroyed.
-He gained national fame in rescuing multiple important residences with his private fortune, personally owning multiple castles.
+He gained national fame by rescuing multiple important residences with his private fortune, personally owning multiple castles.
 In 1903 he bought Bijgaarden Castle, former residence of the Lord of Saventhem and Sterrebeke.
 He restored the castle long before it became a protected monument in 1940.

 Besides Groot-Bijgaarden Castle, he saved Beersel Castle.

 In 1934 he founded Les Demeures Historiques de Belgique.
 For his efforts he received royal gratitude.

 His son, Eugeen-Willy Pelgrims de Bigard, inherited his castles.